barn53/CoinThing/docs/index.md

 ```

 After this was successful, you have to install the matching firmware itself.<br>
-Either via browser as described above, or, now you have learned something new, you can also install it with the python script :-).

 ##### Download the firmware e.g. __cointhing_v1.2.xx.bin__ and execute
 ```bash